 Okay, here are the examples.
-Please share your thoughts on this.
+Please share your thoughts on this in the comment section.

 Why no financial dependence on each other?

 1. We took an offering in our Sunday School class this morning for a family who has had a sick child.
 They don’t know they are getting it yet.
 The grandfather told us if his son knew about it, he would refuse it.
 Hmm.

 2. Someday I would love to be able to walk up to a financially rich brother in the Lord and ask them for a loan to build a house.
 But that seems out of line.
 Maybe I’m too proud, or too independent.
 Maybe selfishness is a factor.

 3. Someone secretly left $50 for me when I went to Alaska last year.
 I have no idea who.
 Why?
 I know we both were blessed so far.
 But who knows.
 Maybe if they had written a note with it and signed their name, it would have opened up a whole new level of blessing for us both.

 4. A dear brother offered my wife and I some meat.
 He said to stop over after church sometime.
 That was a few months ago.
 I wonder what blessings my pride is keeping locked up in some freezer.
 What should I do about it?
 We don’t have much, but we eat.
 It’s not like if we don’t get any meat from him we’ll die.

 5. Another person I know of who has been through many physical difficulties refuses to have visitors.
 The reason is a bit uncertain.
 Some friends say it is pride.
 To me, it seems the person is attempting to avoid feeling guilty for allowing someone to sacrifice time and attention on them.
 As if payment in some form is expected?
 Is that a worldly-culture thing?

 Why no Christmas carols?